 The band still reconvenes at least once a year to play a gig for the home crowd; in January 2006, they played a gig in Vicar Street alongside Damien Dempsey and Republic of Loose.
 The show forms the bulk of Lir Live and, along with a few tracks recorded at Whelan’s that same year, provides a nice, nostalgic trip through the many stages of Lir – from the fresh-faced prog-rockers who played like 40-year-old veterans to the steely guitar quintet of the mid-1990s to the sophisticated pop-rockers of today.

 The members of LiR remain active however.
 Based in the US, David Hopkins has released seven solo albums.
 Robert Malone has been playing bass for David Gray since the White Ladder era.
 Ronan Byrne records with his band, Earthquake Hair and David McGuiness performs solo as Bigwig.
 Colm Quearney, as Q, has also released three solo albums to great acclaim.

-In celebration of where it all began, Lir are reforming to perform their debut album Magico Magico in full, for their fans in Whelan’s this February (ticket link), as well as fans worldwide who can tune in to the live stream on NETGIGS.
-The show can be streamed from anywhere in the world in real-time on any internet device for just €10.
-Ex member David Hopkins will be flying in from the States especially for the performance.
-Special guest on the night will be Ken Rice, who played violin on the album tracks.
+In celebration of where it all began, LiR reformed to perform their debut album Magico Magico in full, for their fans in Whelan’s in February 2019.
+Fans worldwide tuned in to the live stream on NETGIGS.
+The show was streamed to anywhere in the world in real-time on any internet device for just €10.
+Ex member David Hopkins flew in from the States especially for the performance.
+Special guest on the night was Ken Rice, who played violin on the album tracks.